World Simulation with Video Foundation Models for Physical AI: Results

 The PAI-Bench T2W and I2W quantitative results are shown in \Cref{tab:PaiBench_T2W} and \Cref{tab:PaiBench_I2W}, respectively.
 Both the [Cosmos-Predict2.5-2B] and Cosmos-Predict2.5-14B] post-trained models perform similarly to the larger Wan2.2 27B-A14B model in T2W, and are the best-performing models in I2W.

 {\bf Human Evaluation.} Alongside automated metrics, we include human evaluation to capture aspects of video quality that are difficult to quantify and that better reflect human preference.
 Annotators compare pairs of generated videos, assessing criteria such as realism, visual quality, temporal consistency, and alignment with conditioning inputs.
 In \Cref{fig:win_rates_vs_wan2.2}, results are summarized using win ratios, defined as the proportion of comparisons in which a model’s output is preferred over a baseline.
-Despite being 60.0\% and 85.7\% smaller compared to Wan 2.2 5B and Wan 2.1 14B, human voting shows that [Cosmos-Predict2.5-2B] is comparable with them on PAI-Bench I2W and T2W settings.
+Despite being 60.0\% and 85.7\% smaller compared with Wan 2.2 5B and Wan 2.1 14B, human votings on PAI-Bench I2W and T2W settings show that [Cosmos-Predict2.5-2B] is more preferred over Wan2.2 5B (30.0\% \vs 26.2\%) and comparable with Wan 2.1 14B (33.0\% \vs 34.8\%).

-Similarily, \Cref{fig:win_rates_vs_wan2.2_14B} shows that our post-trained 14B is preferred more often than Wan 2.1 14B, and achieves on par performance against Wan 2.2 27B-A14B, despite having only half of the parameter counts.
+Human evaluation results in \Cref{fig:win_rates_vs_wan2.2_14B} show that our post-trained 14B is preferred more often than Wan 2.1 14B (48.6\% \vs 31.8\%), and achieves on par performance against Wan 2.2 27B-A14B (38.1\% \vs 35.9\%), despite having only half of the parameter counts.
+In addition, we find that the benefit of our 14B model over our 2B model is more evident in the human evaluation results.
+When comparing against the same Wan 2.1 14B model, human preference increases significantly from 33.0\% to 48.6\% when the model size increases from 2B to 14B.

 {\bf Qualitative Examples.} Evaluation of generative video models requires both quantitative and qualitative perspectives.
 Automated benchmarks and human evaluation yield measurable results, but qualitative inspection reveals model behaviors that are difficult to capture numerically.
 We present high-quality sample videos generated by [Cosmos-Predict2.5-2B], focusing on physical AI.
 These examples complement benchmark results by illustrating the model’s ability to generate realistic, high-quality, and physically coherent world simulations.